Border Roads Organisation: Summary count

 In 2009, eight Shaurya Chakras, all posthumous, were awarded to BRO personnel for their actions in places such as Afghanistan, Sikkim, the north-east and Jammu and Kashmir.
 Bulldozer operator Zalim Singh, Bar to the Shaurya Chakra, was crushed by boulders while clearing a strategic road for Indian Army tanks.
 Two BRO men working on BRO's Project Zaranj in Afghanistan were killed during a suicide bomb attack on Zaranj-Delaram highway.
 Engineer Santosh Kumar Singh and driver Jaikrit Singh Rawat, while working on the Kishtwar-Sinthan Pass, died in an ambush.
-Others died or were killed in places such as Meghalaya, Kailash Mansarovar, Kali River and Hapoli Sarli-Huri road.
+Others died or were killed in places such as Meghalaya, Kailash Mansarovar, Kali River, and Hapoli Sarli-Huri road.

 Recognition

 In November 2021, BRO received a Guinness World Record for the "highest altitude road" following construction at Umling La.
+In June 2021, with the assistance of the Border Roads Organisation (BRO), Kanchan Ugursandi made a solo motorcycle expedition to Umling La.